-I don’t believe I’ve met anyone who at one point in their life has not experienced stress.
+We don’t believe there is anyone who at one point in their life has not experienced stress.
 It can show up and be experienced in different ways and if you’re aware enough you may be able to feel it in a certain part of your body.

 Here’s the interesting science stuff